 I did not linger, but took the gift of their presence and tucked it inside.
 It would be a mostly quiet walk.
 The other hikers not making their presence known until 2/3 of our way to our destination.
 Instead, we had one more messenger waiting to greet us as we worked our way uphill through the heat and bugs.

 To be continued…

-I used to keep a journal just for animal encounters.
+I used to keep a journal of my animal encounters.
 Not just animals, insects too, and birds, and all manner of non-human life forms I met up with each day.
 I was interested in their symbolism and what it might mean to me.
 Synchronicities and patterns.
 The universe talking in code.
 I used to do a lot of things I no longer do, and these days I am acutely aware of how much I am allowing myself to be wrapped up in the mundane, favoring it over the magic of life.
 Not because I want to, but because I have somehow convinced myself that I must.
-I must search not for encounters, but for artificial messages.
+I must not search for encounters, but for what feels like artificial messages.
 Messages that I must send to get readers for my new book.
 It is a task I do not like, but that in itself is a lesson and, therefore, a gift.
 How do I make magic out of the mundane?
 Somedays it’s easier than others.

 The voice inside my heart forever whispering against the pull of musts, “just let it be.”
 “They’ll find the words you wrote for them, somehow.”
 I don’t always believe in somehows, but the voice inside me tells me I should.